dgoldman-msft/Get-SPODataAccessReports/README.md

     Command without verbose output

 ## EXAMPLE 3
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity EveryoneExceptExternalUsersAtSite -ReportType Snapshot

+    Export a report entity of EveryoneExceptExternalUsersAtSite and report type of RecentActivity

+## EXAMPLE 4
-    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -DisconnectFromSPO
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -DoNotDisconnectFromSPO

     Allows the user to specify whether to disconnect from the SPOService or retain the current connection.

-## EXAMPLE 4
+## EXAMPLE 5
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportType EveryoneExceptExternalUsersAtSite

     Selects a specific report type to export.
 (Default is all reports)

-## NOTES
+## GENERAL NOTES
 - This command by default will NOT disconnect the SPO session when the script finishes.
-If you want to terminate your connect please see Example 3.
+If you want to terminate your connect please see Example 4.

 - For more information please see: https://learn.microsoft.com/en-us/sharepoint/powershell-for-data-access-governance#creating-reports-using-powershell

 - This module needs to be ran as an Administrator in Powershell to export the reports.

+## USAGE NOTES
+-  ReportType specifies the time period of data of the reports to be fetched.
+(Default is 'RecentActivity')
+- 'Snapshot' report will have the latest data as of the report generation time.
+- 'RecentActivity' report will be based on data in the last 28 days.
+- 'Workload' default is 'SharePoint'.